 Dr Calum Young

 Calum is accredited with the Australasian Committee for CT Coronary Angiography and is a Member of the Society of Cardiovascular Computed Tomography.
 He is a Member of the Acute Cardiovascular Care Association of the European Society of Cardiology.
-Calum is a Senior Clinical Lecturer with the Department of Occupational and Aviation Medicine, University of Otago, and is completing his Master of Aviation Medicine.
+Calum is an Honorary Senior Clinical Lecturer with the Department of Occupational and Aviation Medicine, University of Otago, an Honorary Senior Clinical Lecturer with the Department of Medicine, University of Auckland.
 He is a Member of the Aerospace Medical Association and the Aviation Medical Society of New Zealand.
-He is also an Honorary Senior Clinical Lecturer with the University of Auckland.

 Calum lives locally with his young family, and his extracurricular interests include mountain biking, running and photography.